sindhunaydu/meeting-in-progress/README.md

     - Button 5 OUT -> GPIO 16
     Each button also had GND connections made to corresponding GND pins in the GPIO

-`pinout` - command turned out to be super useful for me to understand the GPIO pin positioning on my RPi 4
+`pinout` - command turned out to be super useful for me to understand the GPIO pin positioning on the RPi

 `sudo pip3 install rpi_ws281x` - pip3 for python 3 and rpi_ws281x package for programming the matrix.

-Now we are ready to code a simple Python program to light up the LED matrix and change to different states using switches.
+Now I was ready to write a simple Python script which would light up the LEDs and change to different states using switches.

 The two Python scripts I wrote are,

 - ledBoardController.py
 - buttonController.py

-The numbering of LEDs (took a while to figure that out),
+I used different messages and the understanding numbering of LEDs was important,

 <img width="233" alt="Screen Shot 2021-01-10 at 3 50 41 PM" src="https://user-images.githubusercontent.com/1637811/104138961-d9235480-535c-11eb-963d-646c36089b47.png">

-During the implementation phase, I used the following command to run buttonController.py script and activated the LED meeting-in-progress project,
+During the implementation phase, I used the following command to run buttonController.py script and test,

 `sudo python3 buttonController.py`

-Once everything was in place,
+Once everything was in place, I wanted to use the Pi in headless mode and start the script by SSHing from my personal laptop and running the above command.

+`ssh pi@raspberrypi.local
+sudo python3 buttonController.py`